mustafa-ahmed1118/Wordle-CSI3140-Group21/docs/design_system.md

 ## How to Play

-1. With PHP downloaded on your computer, go to the v02 directory on your terminal.
+1. With PHP downloaded on your computer, navigate to the v02 directory on your terminal.

 2. In the terminal, type the following cmd to deploy a PHP server at localhost 3000: `php -S localhost:3000` (use `killall -9 php` to turn off PHP server).

-3. Open the `index.html` file.
+3. With the server now running, navigate to `http://localhost:3000/index.html` in you chosen web browser.

 4. Begin guessing words using your keyboard!
    <p align="center">